 18. High User Ratings on Applications With the Best Graphics

 For the success of mobile applications, high-quality graphics are required.
 However, a nice jacket will have many downloads as it does not guarantee that the application will be successful.
-The usability or UX, simplicity, and clearly defined purpose of the application is required mostly.
+The usability or UX, simplicity, and clearly defined purpose of the application are required mostly.

 19. It is Sufficient to Consider Only Development Costs When Planning the Budget For a New Application